malvikasharan/APRICOT/README.md

 ##Instructions for the installation

-Please clone `git clone https://github.com/malvikasharan/APRICOT.git` or [download](https://github.com/malvikasharan/APRICOT/archive/master.zip) this repository in your system locally, which will create a directory tree of the following structure.
+Please clone `git clone https://github.com/malvikasharan/APRICOT.git` or [download](https://github.com/malvikasharan/APRICOT/archive/master.zip) this repository in your system locally, which comprise of a directory tree of the following structure.
 ```
 APRICOT
 │   APRICOT_EXAMPLE.md